Okino's mirror set of U3D import and export converter

 Click and drag out a rectangular area within the PDF document where you wish the embedded U3D file to appear.

-The "Add 3D Content" dialog box will next appear.
+The "Insert 3D" dialog box will next appear.

 By default your poster image shown in the PDF file will be the default 3D view from the U3D file.
 If you wish to use another image instead then select the "Create poster from file" radio button and press the "Browse…" button to locate it.
 This poster selection process has nothing to do with the Okino U3D file export process.

-Press OK to exit the "Add 3D Content" dialog box.
+Press OK to exit the "Insert 3D" dialog box.

 To make the embedded U3D file active, first click on the HAND tool on the main Acrobat viewer's toolbar then click on the U3D file's rectangle within the PDF file.
 At this point the default view of the 3D scene should become visible within the PDF file.
 You can rotate, zoom and pan about this model.